|HOME ATTORNEYS PRACTICE AREAS REPRESENTATIVE MATTERS|

 BRUCE V. SPIVA

-Bruce V. Spiva has tried cases, conducted arbitrations, and argued appeals in areas ranging from civil rights, Congressional redistricting and antitrust, to securities and First Amendment law.
-He is a founding partner of The Spiva Law Firm PLLC, a majority-minority owned law firm.
+Bruce V. Spiva has tried cases, conducted arbitrations, and argued appeals in areas ranging from securities and antitrust, to Congressional redistricting, civil rights and First Amendment law.
 Mr. Spiva was a partner at Jenner & Block LLP prior to starting his own practice.
 He obtained a law degree in 1992 from Harvard Law School, where he was an editor and the Treasurer of the Harvard Law Review, and a B.A. in 1988 from Yale University.
 Following law school, he served as a law clerk to the Honorable Jerome Farris of the United States Court of Appeals for the Ninth Circuit.

 Mr. Spiva is the former Chair of the Board of DC Vote, an organization dedicated to securing Congressional voting rights for the residents of the District of Columbia.
+DC Vote recently honored him as a Champion of Democracy for his service.
 He testified before the United States Congress in favor of the D.C.
-Voting Rights Act, a bill that would give residents of D.C. a representative in Congress, and that was passed by the House of Representatives.
+Voting Rights Act, a bill that would give residents of D.C. a representative in Congress, and that was passed by the House of Representatives in the 110th Congress.
 He is a former co-chair of the D.C.
 Bar Litigation Section Steering Committee, and he serves on the Advisory Boards of the Institute for Consumer Antitrust Studies and the American Antitrust Institute.
-Mr. Spiva is a member of the American Bar Association and the National Bar Association.
-He is also a member of the bars of the District of Columbia, the States of Maryland and California, the United States Supreme Court, and several other federal courts.
+Mr. Spiva is a member of the bars of the District of Columbia, the States of Maryland and California, the United States Supreme Court, and several other federal courts.

 RACHEL M. ROBERTS